 Table of Contents_

-Most people feel confident when they browse the internet or use their smartphones that their data is secure.
+Most people feel confident that their data is secure when they browse the internet or use their smartphones.
 But as we mentioned earlier, determined hackers know that every device you connect to a network increases the likelihood of you having weakened wireless security.
 When doing the initial setup process of HP printers, you will be prompted to enter your WPS PIN.
 A WPS pin on a printer is generated when you create a wireless connection between your devices and your printer.

 Every device you connect to a network increases the likelihood of you having weakened wireless security.

-Coupled with a printer that doesn’t have document encryption activated, once inside your printer, hackers can access other connected devices, download sensitive information, or worse.
+Coupled with a printer that doesn’t have document encryption activated, hackers can access other connected devices, download sensitive information, or worse, once inside your printer.

 Depending on your printer manufacturer, you might have access to one or more wireless security protocols.
 The most common options tend to be WEP, WPA, and WPA2.
-Along with preventing unauthorized access to your printer, these protocols also support data encryption.
-This means that even if a hacker does manage to infiltrate your printer, they won’t be able to access any files left in the printer history.
+These protocols also support data encryption and prevent unauthorized access to your printer.
+This means that even if a hacker does manage to infiltrate your printer, they won’t be able to access any files left in the printer’s history.
 Also, suppose you are not aware of the regular printing paper sizes.
 In that case, you can read this article and learn more about the different categories like the North American and International Standard.

 The most common options tend to be WEP, WPA, and WPA2.

-Both WEP, WPA, and WPA2 are encryption protocols that aid in providing an added layer of security for your printer — or other devices — when connected to a wireless network.
+WEP, WPA, and WPA2 are encryption protocols that provide an added layer of security for your printer — or other devices — when connected to a wireless network.
 However, they all operate in slightly different ways.

 First created in 1999, Wired Equivalent Privacy (WEP) works by using a password to make a static encryption key to send encrypted data wirelessly.
 Initially, people believed it was as secure as using a wired network — hence the name.

-However, because it relies on a static key, this means that it’s using the same key for all data transmitted.
+However, because it relies on a static key, it uses the same key for all data transmitted.
 Unfortunately, this means that over time, even a mediocre hacker can eventually guess the password and get into your printer, or other devices.
-Note though, that often older routers or printers might still be set to WEP as their default security protocol.
+Note that older routers or printers often might still be set to WEP as their default security protocol.

 Because WEP ended up being a fairly porous security protocol, Wi-Fi Protected Access (WPA) was invented.
 As compared to WEP, WPA relies on temporary encryption keys to send information packets.